Decisionary/blr-base-theme/docs/theme-mods.md

 # Theme Mods

+The following theme mods are most easily accessed and edited through the 'customizer' interface on the front end of the site.

 ## Primary Logo
 Displayed in the header on the left, this is the primary logo for the site.